juice-shop/pwning-juice-shop/appendix/solutions.md

 * [Solve challenge #999](#solve-challenge-999) requires you to create a valid hash with the `hashid` library.
 * Passwords in the `Users` table are hashed with unsalted MD5
-* Users registering via Google account will get a very cheap default password that involves Base64 encoding.
+* Users registering via Google account will receive a very silly default password that involves Base64 encoding.

 <!-- -->